miaminjikim/workforce-attrition-prediction/README.md

 ## Why I Built This Project

-My professional background in HR and workforce analytics has shown me that many organizational questions cannot be answered through reporting alone.
-I built this project to strengthen my technical skills in Python, statistical modeling, and machine learning, and to explore how predictive methods can support evidence-based workforce decision-making.
 This project was developed as part of my exploration of machine learning applications in workforce analytics and people data science.

 ## Author